 A few months ago I made this Little Red Riding Hood dress for my daughter and I am so pleased with how it turned out!
 My mom and I were fabric shopping at our favorite local quilting store when we saw this fabric.
 It is Lil’ Red by Stacy Iest Hsu for Moda Fabrics.
 There were several coordinating fabrics in the collection, but I just purchased this one and knew it would make an adorable little dress!
 The collection also comes with fabric to make a matching doll and wolf which I think would be adorable!

 After purchasing the Lil’ Red fabric, I wound up finding the cutest red-hooded baby cardigan at Target.
 It is the perfect match to the fabric and makes an adorable outfit!
+You could also make a sweet little handmade cape to go with the dress.

 I used my g0-to pattern to create the dress – the same pattern I used for the Little Black Cat Dress and Choo Choo Train Dress I’ve made.
 It is an altered version of the Simplicity 1205.
 The biggest change I made to the pattern was combining the two front bodice pieces to be just one piece.
 Unfortunately, my daughter has outgrown the pattern so I needed to also add 1.5″ to the bodice – I did this by adding an even amount to the side and back seams.